Emmy-github-webdev/Emmy-github-webdev/README.md

 ### Hi there 👋, I'm Emmanuel Ogah from Nigeria.
 #### I am a full-stack software developer

 Passionate about ideating, and producing consumer-centric as well as B2B technology and technology-enabled products from zero level.
-Open to exploring exciting full-stack development opportunities in startups as well as companies with scale.
+I am open to exploring exciting full-stack development opportunities in startups as well as companies with scale.